TofuBytes-Studies-Group/SP3-Store-Systemer/README.md

 - GDPR compliance is non-negotiable.
 Mismanagement of PII could lead to severe legal repercussions and loss of user trust.
 Security audits and compliance checks will be a regular part of the development cycle.

 ## Conclusion
+The proposed solution for MyDRTV adopts a layered architecture, providing a cost-effective and flexible foundation for the platform's initial launch.
+While a monolithic architecture may have its limitations when scaling globally, we have carefully considered strategies for future-proofing the system, including caching, modular design, and the potential transition to microservices.

+The technology stack—featuring TypeScript React for the frontend, C# and .NET for the backend, PostgreSQL for the database, and AWS for infrastructure—provides a robust, familiar environment for the development team, ensuring efficient delivery of core features like user interaction, ratings, and search functionality.

+The system is designed with GDPR compliance in mind, ensuring secure management of user data from the outset.
+The planned use of machine learning algorithms for personalized recommendations and the modular nature of subsystems like the recommendation engine will enable MyDRTV to grow and adapt as its user base expands, potentially beyond Denmark.

+In conclusion, this architecture sets the stage for a flexible, scalable platform that can evolve with the demands of its users, while maintaining performance, security, and cost-effectiveness during the early stages of deployment.
+The strategic use of modularity and cloud-based infrastructure will enable the platform to scale efficiently when the time comes.